imb7/static-website-with-s3-infrastructure/README.md

 ## Overview

 This project provides Terraform code to provision a secure, production-ready static website hosting environment on AWS.
-It leverages S3 for storage, CloudFront for CDN and HTTPS, and IAM for secure access.
+It leverages S3 for storage and CloudFront for CDN and HTTPS. **Note:** This configuration assumes you already have an ACM certificate (for your domain) and a registered domain (e.g., from GoDaddy).
+IAM and Route 53 resources are not managed by this project.

 ## Architecture

 - **Amazon S3**: Stores static website files (HTML, CSS, JS, images).
 - **CloudFront**: Distributes content globally, provides HTTPS, and restricts direct S3 access.
-- **IAM**: Manages permissions for deployment automation.
+- **(You provide) ACM Certificate**: For enabling HTTPS on your custom domain.
-- **(Optional) Route 53**: For custom domain DNS management.
+- **(You provide) Domain Name**: Purchased from a registrar such as GoDaddy.

 ```
 [User] ---> [CloudFront CDN] ---> [S3 Bucket (private)]